bencheeorg/benchee/README.md

    before_each: fn(input) -> input + 1 end
 ```

-When might this be useful?
+_When might this be useful?_

 * Retrieving a record from the database and passing it on to the benchmarking function to do something(tm) without the retrieval from the database adding to the benchmark measurement
 * Busting caches so that all measurements are taken in an uncached state
 * Picking a random value from a collection and passing it to the benchmarking function for measuring performance with a wider spread of values

-### after_each
+##### after_each

 Is executed directly after the invocation of the benchmarking function.
-It is passed the return value of the benchmarking function.
-Unlike the `before_*` functions the return value does not matter and isn't passed on.
-Both _global_ and _local_ `after_each` get the return value of the benchmarking function.
+After each hooks receive the return value of the benchmarking function as their argument.
+The return value is discarded (see [hook arguments and return values](#hook-arguments-and-return-values)).

-For `after_*` functions, the _local_ hook is invoked first, then the _global_ hook is invoked.
+For after each hooks, the _local_ hook is invoked first, then the _global_ (see [when does a hook happen?](#when-does-a-hook-happen-complete-example)).

+Usage:

 ```elixir
 Benchee.run %{